DevOps-Represent/kubernetes-101/Setup-with-Google-Cloud.md

 Once it finishes, the only command left to run is to get the credentials to the cluster:

 ```
-gcloud container clusters get-credentials devops-girls
+gcloud container clusters get-credentials devops-rep
 ```

-Where `devops-girls` is what you called your cluster.
+Where `devops-rep` is what you called your cluster.
 And now you're done and you should see lines like this in your console!

 ![Credentials](images/11-final-output.png)